aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/objects/convert-plane-primitive-to-mesh/_index.md

 In the ever-evolving world of 3D graphics and development, Aspose.3D for .NET emerges as a powerful tool for seamlessly manipulating and converting 3D objects.
 This tutorial will guide you through the process of converting a Plane Primitive to a Mesh using Aspose.3D for .NET.
 ## Prerequisites
 Before diving into the tutorial, ensure that you have the following prerequisites in place:
-- Aspose.3D for .NET Library: Download and install the Aspose.3D for .NET library from the [official download link](https://releases.aspose.com/3d/net/).
+- Aspose.3D for .NET Library: Download and install the Aspose.3D for .NET library from the [download link](https://releases.aspose.com/3d/net/).
 - Development Environment: Set up your .NET development environment with the necessary tools and dependencies.
 - Basic Understanding of 3D Concepts: Familiarity with 3D graphics and concepts will be beneficial for better comprehension.
 ## Import Namespaces